lukasjapan/koreander/README.md

 </outertag>
 ```

-- Void Elements are closed automatically
+- No closing tags for Void Elements
     - `%br something` → `<br>something`
 - Attributes can be written right after tags
     - `%tag with=attribute content` → `<tag with="attribute">content</tag>`